A First Timer’s Guide To The Markets of Marrakech

 Be Prepared For Quiet Scams If You Get Lost

-So if you look lost, someone might approach you offering help to find your way out.
-Along the way, it can turn into more of a tour, before taking you where you wanted to go.
+If you look like you’re lost, someone might approach you offering help to find your way out of the market.
+But along the way, it may turn into more of a tour before taking you where you wanted to go.
 And at the end, they may ask for a tip.

-The second time was while we were in a taxi to the Jardin Majorelles.
-Our taxi driver found out we had some extra time so started turning around to give us more of a tour of the area.
-We politely declined and he immediately got back on route to the gardens.
+The second time was while I was taking a taxi to the Jardin Majorelles.
+My taxi driver found out I had some extra time before it opened so turned his taxi around and was about to give me a tour of the area.
+I politely declined and he immediately got back on route to the gardens.

 At least from my experience, they were never aggressive.
-When we said no, they listened and let it be.
+When I said no, they listened and let it be and it wasn’t brought up again.

 Shopping At The Marrakech Markets

-Getting around the markets is one thing, actually shopping in Marrakech markets is another!
+Getting around the markets is one thing, actually shopping in Marrakech markets is another, and you’ll definitely want to shop here for some traditional Moroccan souvenirs!

 To Haggle Or Not To Haggle

-Pro hagglers online recommend starting at about half the price they give you.
-You’ll most likely end up settling at around a third of the initial price.
+Pro hagglers online recommend starting at about half the price the seller gives you for an item you’re interested in buying.
+Then, you’ll most likely end up settling at around a third of the initial price.

 But again there aren’t any rules, but there are some tricks that you can use…

-P.S. you don’t need to haggle for food or at restaurants.
+Pro Tip: you don’t need to haggle for food or at restaurants… if you’re interested, see my top Moroccan foods you need to try!

 Have Small Bills On You

-You also want to have small bills when shopping in the markets to haggle as much as possible.
+You also want to have small bills when shopping in the markets in Marrakech to be able to haggle as much as possible.

 On top of that, some vendors won’t accept larger bills.
-We tried to break up even our 100 Dirham bill at a cafe and they were very unhappy we gave it to them.
+I tried to break up my 100 Dirham bill at a cafe and they were very unhappy when I gave it to them.

 Separate Your Money In Different Pockets & Between People